andreatramacere/adiabatic_exp_radio_gamma_delay/README.md

     2) from source: https://github.com/andreatramacere/jetset/wiki/install-release-from-source

 ### Instructions to run the notebooks

 The directory `expansion_tools` hosts some helper modules (no need to install), you just need to have this directory in the same directory where you run the notebooks

 All the notebooks with simulations, display the results of the simulations, but you have to rerun  these notebook, to be able to perform the analysis in the other notebooks.
 To rerun the simulations (hosted in the notebooks with the `*_sim*` string, i.e. the one in items 1,2, and 3), yuo have to set `run=True` in cells of the notebook where this variable is defined.
 You will find a corresponding description in each cell of  the simulation notebooks.
-Please, notice that products generated in 1 (`Flare_sim.ipynb`) are necessary to run 2  (`Expansion_sim_exp_vs_no_exp.ipynb`)  and 3(`Expansion_sim_exp_vs_no_exp.ipynb`).
+Please, notice that products generated in 2 (`Flare_sim.ipynb`) are necessary to run 3  (`Expansion_sim_exp_vs_no_exp.ipynb`), 4 (`Expansion_sim.ipynb`) and
+5 (`Expansion_sim_no_radiative_cooling.ipynb`)

 List of the notebooks, and description:

+1) `time_scales.ipynb` This notebook is in charge to reproduce the analysis in Figure 2, Section 2

-1) `Flare_sim.ipynb` This notebook is in charge to run the simulation for the flaring event, Section 3.2 and Figure 2
+2) `Flare_sim.ipynb` This notebook is in charge to run the simulation for the flaring event, Section 3.2 and Figure 3

-2) `Expansion_sim_exp_vs_no_exp.ipynb` This notebook is in charge to run the simulations for the comparison of expansion vs non-expansion, Section 4 and Figure 3 and Figure 4
+3) `Expansion_sim_exp_vs_no_exp.ipynb` This notebook is in charge to run the simulations for the comparison of expansion vs non-expansion, Section 4 and Figure 4 and Figure 5

-3) `Expansion_sim.ipynb` This notebook is in charge to run the simulations for the long-term adiabatic expansions used in Section 5
+4) `Expansion_sim.ipynb` This notebook is in charge to run the simulations with radiative+adiabatic cooling, necessary for the analysis in Section 5

+5) `Expansion_sim_no_radiative_cooling.ipynb` This notebook is in charge to run the simulations with only adiabatic cooling, necessary for the analysis in Section 5

 4) `Rad_Adb_cooling.ipynb` This notebook is in charge to reproduce the anlysis regarding radiative/adiabatic cooling competition, in Section 5, Figure 5 and Figure 6